loganmc10/openshift-edge-installer/edge/README.md

 * kubeconfig written to disk.
 * Wait for cluster install to complete.
 * Apply post-install manifests.
+* Configure MetalLB for multi-node relocatable clusters.
 * Install ODF if required.
+* Apply PerformanceProfiles if required.